kubernetes/enhancements/keps/sig-release/3744-stay-on-supported-go-versions/README.md

 ## Summary

-This KEP describes a process for updating supported Kubernetes minor version release branches to build and release with new minor versions of go, with a focus on preserving behavior and compatibility of Kubernetes patch releases.
+This KEP describes a process for updating supported Kubernetes minor version release-1.x branches to build and release with new minor versions of go, with a focus on preserving behavior and compatibility of Kubernetes patch releases.

 ## Motivation